- Urgent Care Services

 You’ll need about 2 tablespoons to cover your body well.
 Then re-apply every two hours, or every hour if you are in the water.
 You could also wear UV protection clothing and try to limit your sun exposure from 10:00-2:00 which is the most intense time.

 One last thing… up to eighty percent of a person’s lifetime sun exposure happens before age 18.
-So be a good parent and apply these preventative measure to your kids early and often.
+So be a good parent and apply these preventative measures to your kids early and often.

 So doctors’ orders for today?
 Enjoy your outdoor summer activities but be smart about taking care of your skin so you and your kids can avoid the risk of skin cancer and skin damage.